Marked Length Spectral determination of analytic chaotic billiards with axial symmetries: Marked Lyapunov Spectrum and Birkhoff invariants

+Thus, an analogue of Lemma \ref{lemma exp lya detailll} tells us that the local variation of the Lyapunov exponent in the horseshoe can be expressed in terms of three sets of data, which we denote analogously by $\{\hat g_{\ell},\hat \gamma_{\ell},\hat a_{\ell}\}_{\ell\ge 0}$ (associated to the jets of the corresponding functions).

-Let us now assume that the Lyapunov exponent does not change at all, i.e., $\mathrm{LE}(\hat h_n)=\hat L=-\frac 1p \log(\hat \lambda)>0$ for all $n \geq 1$, where $\hat \lambda<1<\hat \lambda^{-1}$ are the eigenvalues of $D\mathcal{F}^p$ at the points of $\hat \sigma$.\footnote{ According to \cite[Proposition 7.13]{BD}, this condition is necessary for the measure of maximal entropy $\mu_*$ constructed in \cite{BD} and the SRB measure $\mu_{\text{SRB}}$ to coincide.} By \eqref{eq intermedi}, we deduce that $\hat g_0\neq 0$ and $\hat a_1 = 0$ (let us also recall that the parameter $\hat \gamma_0$ is equal to some homoclinic coefficient $\hat \xi_\infty\neq 0$ as previously).
-In particular, if the Lyapunov Spectrum is reduced to a single point, then necessarily the first Birkhoff invariant of each palindromic periodic orbit has to vanish (which is an infinite codimension condition -- arguing as in Lemma \ref{non vanish} below), and the coefficient $\hat g_0$ depends very little on the homoclinic orbit $\hat h_\infty$, as it is prescribed by the length of the word $\hat h_0$ (which is also non-generic, as $\hat g_0$ may be changed by perturbing the geometry of the points in $\hat h_\infty$ far from the orbit $\hat \sigma$ -- see Remark \ref{remark inv man}).
+Let us now consider the (degenerate) situation in which Lyapunov exponents does not change at all, i.e., $\mathrm{LE}(\hat h_n)=\hat L=-\frac 1p \log(\hat \lambda)>0$ for all $n \geq 1$, where $\hat \lambda\in(0,1)$ is the contracting eigenvalue of $D\mathcal{F}^p$ at the points of $\hat \sigma$.\footnote{ According to \cite[Proposition 7.13]{BD}, this condition is necessary for the measure of maximal entropy $\mu_*$ constructed in \cite{BD} and the SRB measure $\mu_{\text{SRB}}$ to coincide.} By \eqref{eq intermedi}, we deduce that $\hat g_0\neq 0$ and $\hat a_1 = 0$ (let us also recall that the parameter $\hat \gamma_0$ is equal to some homoclinic coefficient $\hat \xi_\infty\neq 0$ as previously).
+In particular, if the Lyapunov Spectrum is reduced to a single point, then necessarily the first Birkhoff invariant of each periodic orbit has to vanish (which is an infinite codimension condition -- arguing as in Lemma \ref{non vanish} below), and the coefficient $\hat g_0$ depends very little on the homoclinic orbit $\hat h_\infty$, as it is prescribed by the length of the word $\hat h_0$ (which is also non-generic, as $\hat g_0$ may be changed by perturbing the geometry of the points in $\hat h_\infty$ far from the orbit $\hat \sigma$ -- see Remark \ref{remark inv man}).
+This is elaborated in more detail as~\cite[Theorem 5.1]{DLVY}